-4. Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published sustainability rating system or building code/guideline?
+5.4.
+Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published sustainability rating system or building code/guideline?

-Yes, sustainable building practices are utilized for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable.

-Sustainable building practices are utilized for new buildings on the medical school campus, but most old buildings have not been retrofitted.

-Sustainable building practices are inadequately or incompletely implemented for new buildings.

-Sustainability is not considered in the construction of new buildings.
+- 3 Yes, sustainable building practices are utilized for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable. - 2 Sustainable building practices are utilized for new buildings on the medical school campus, but most old buildings have not been retrofitted. - 1 Sustainable building practices are inadequately or incompletely implemented for new buildings. - 0 Sustainability is not considered in the construction of new buildings.

 Score explanation: The medical school is housed in a renovated building that previously served as the headquarters of a jewelry manufacturing company.
-The building was completed in 2011 and achieved a LEED Gold rating in 2012.
-All new construction on Brown's campus must be at least LEED Silver compliant.
+The building was completed in 2011 and achieved a LEED Gold rating in 2013.
+The property's automation system undergoes continuous commissioning using analytics tools.
+In the future, alongside the construction of the new Integrated Life Sciences Building, the medical school building will transition to a district heating and cooling system, effectively eliminating the need for boiler operations.

-5. Has the medical school implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+5.5.
+Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-- Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
-Alternatively, the campus location is not amenable to unsustainable forms of transportation by default. - The medical school has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+2 Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.

+The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.

-The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+0 The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.

 Score explanation: AMS generally discourages commuting to school via automobile, as students must pay for on campus parking or utilize metered street parking.
 Bus rides with the Rhode Island Public Transit Authority (RIPTA) system are free to all members of the Brown community via ID card.
-In recent years, the university's Office of Sustainability conducted a review of medical student commuting behaviors and suggested the implementation of a carpooling network for students, expanded shuttle schedules, and added more secure and accessible bike storage.
+In recent years, the university's Office of Sustainability and Resiliency (OSR) conducted a review of medical student commuting behaviors and suggested the implementation of a carpooling network for students, expanded shuttle schedules, and added more secure and accessible bike storage.
 The university has since expanded shuttle service to the medical school and added additional bike racks beside the AMS building.
 Brown supports a partnership between the city of Providence and Spin Bikes/Scooters but has no financial stake in the partnership; the Office of Transportation does offer several resources including free bike repair through a community organization (Bikes at Brown).
-There are two electric vehicle charging stations at the medical student parking lot.
-However, transportation to many clinical sites is difficult via public transportation.
+There is one unit with two electric vehicle charging ports at the medical student parking lot.
+Additionally, the OSR provides "Sustainability Tips" on their website, advising students on eco-friendly practices such as maintaining the proper PSI since low tire pressure increases fuel consumption and CO2 emissions.

-6. Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?
+5.6.
+Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?

-- Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.
+2 Yes, the medical school has both compost and recycling programs accessible to students and faculty.

+- 1 The medical school has either recycling or compost programs accessible to students and faculty, but not both. - 0 There is no compost or recycling program at the medical school.